Choosing the right RCAC system size

 Here are four major factors an approved supplier will consider before advising on the right sized system for your home:

-Room size
+1. Room size

 It’s not just the length and width of the floors and walls that determine a room’s size, but also its ceiling height.
 If the room has high ceilings, it requires more energy to heat or cool.

 A small system in a large room will have to work harder to heat or cool your space.
-While a large system in a small room may emit frequent short cycles of hot air to achieve the target temperature.
+And a large system in a small room may emit frequent short cycles of hot air to achieve the target temperature.
 This could result in inconsistent temperatures, increasing your energy costs and wearing down the system over time.

-Climate
+2. Climate

-A room in Mildura is significantly warmer in summer and requires more cooling.
-Whereas a room in Ballarat is much cooler in winter so it needs more heating.
+A room in Mildura is significantly warmer in summer and requires more cooling, whereas a room in Ballarat is much cooler in winter so it needs more heating.
 Coastal Warrnambool and inland Ballarat have different temperature ranges because there is less cloud cover in inland climates.
 This means that the climate cools down more overnight and heats up more during the day.

 So why does climate impact the right sized system?
 If your unit has to work harder to heat or cool your home due to the climate you live in, you may need to take this into account when determining the size of the right RCAC system for you.

-Insulation
+3. Insulation

 Insulation helps keep heat inside the home in winter and outside in summer.
-It also helps moderate temperature inside the home effectively.
+It also helps to moderate temperature inside the home effectively.
 Ceiling and wall insulation is a key factor to consider when buying an air conditioner as a house that is not insulated will need a more powerful system to heat and cool it effectively.

 Insulating your home before installing a RCAC will help maintain your thermal comfort and save on energy costs.

-Orientation
+4. Orientation

 The number of windows in your home and the direction they face matters.

 For instance, let’s say you or your neighbour live in identical townhouses and install an identical size system in the same spot in your living rooms.
-However, while your homes are the same size; your neighbour has a north-facing window in their living room while yours is southern-facing.
-A large window that is north-or west-facing can let in a lot more heat, whereas a southern-facing window will be cooler.
+However, while your homes are the same size; your neighbour has a north-facing window in their living room while yours is south-facing.
+A large window that is north-or west-facing can let in a lot more heat, whereas a south-facing window will be cooler.

 That’s why the right size air conditioner on paper might actually be the wrong size based on the orientation of your home.